 Postcards are short, true, and evoke a human experience tied to a given place.
 Our editors are open to interpretation, though also keenly interested in receiving dispatches from travels—imagine a postcard sent home from abroad, delivering impressions of the everyday experience among cultural oddities, political strife, turbulent times.

-Be sure to include the piece location either in the Title, or in the Cover Letter.
+Be sure to include the location either in the Title, or in the Cover Letter.
 For example, here are a few titles of our earlier Postcards: "Spellbinding Monotony: Postcard from Provincetown" and "Postcard from Mostar, Bosnia and Herzegovina".

 Our editors are expecting nonfiction, and prose.
 Please include no more than two essays in one submission.